Also Known As

 Sample Required?

-A continuous glucose monitoring (CGM) device includes a small sensor wire that is inserted beneath the skin of the abdomen or the upper arm and held in place with an adhesive patch.
+A continuous glucose monitoring (CGM) device includes a small sensor that is inserted beneath the skin of the tummy (abdomen) or the upper arm and held in place with an adhesive patch.
 The sensor measures glucose in the space around cells (interstitial space).
-CGM measures glucose at frequent intervals and sends the results wirelessly to a device that is attached to your clothing or in some cases to a smart phone.
+CGM measures glucose at frequent intervals and sends the results wirelessly to a smart phone or hand-held reader.
 These digital readouts let you know your equivalent blood glucose level in real time.

 Test Preparation Needed?